Efficacy

 - 6 month neoadjuvant ADT decreased distant progression HR = (0.49, 95% CI:0.31-0.76, p = 0.001), prostate cancer-specific mortality (HR = 0.49, 95% CI:0.32-0.74, p = 0.0008), and all-cause mortality (HR = 0.63, 95% CI:0.48-0.83, p = 0.0008).

-TROG 03.04 RADAR trial randomised 1071 men with T2a (and Gleason score ≥7), or T2b-4 N0 M0 prostate cancer, to receive 6 months neoadjuvant ADT and radiation therapy with or without a further 12 months ADT.r Two further treatment arms examined the addition of zoledronic acid to the 6 or 18 month ADT arms in a 2 by 2 factorial design.
+The TROG 03.04 RADAR trial randomised 1071 men with T2a (and Gleason score ≥7), or T2b-4 N0 M0 prostate cancer, to receive 6 months neoadjuvant ADT and RT with or without a further 12 months ADT.r Two further treatment arms examined the addition of zoledronic acid to the 6 or 18 month ADT arms in a 2 by 2 factorial design.
 At a median follow-up of 10.4 years, 18 months of ADT was associated with a reduced prostate cancer-specific mortality of 9.7% compared to 13.3% with 6 months neoadjuvant ADT (absolute difference 3.7%, sub-hazard ratio = 0.70, 95% CI:0.3-7.1, adjusted p = 0.035).

 © Lancet Oncol 2019r